8th Central Committee of the Chinese Communist Party

 The 8th Central Committee of the Chinese Communist Party was in session from 1956 to 1969.
 It was preceded by the 7th Central Committee of the Chinese Communist Party.
 It held 12 plenary sessions in this period of 13 years.
 It was the longest-serving central committee ever held by the Communist Party.
 115 individuals served as members and 98 individuals served as alternates.

 It elected the 8th Politburo of the Chinese Communist Party in 1956.
-This politburo was dysfunctional from 1967 -1969.
+This politburo was dysfunctional from 1967 to 1969.
 This committee was succeeded by the 9th Central Committee of the Chinese Communist Party.